The Cafetière Cosy - Crochet Pattern

 ADD BUTTONS:

-- wrap your cosy around your cafetière + pm through each of your buttonholes.
+• wrap your cosy around your cafetière + place a marker through each of your buttonholes.

 * PRO TIP: secure delicate buttons with bows so they can be removed when washing the cosy.
 Keep the yarn attached through the wash so you know where to reattach the buttons once dry.